 - 1 tablespoon black mustard seeds (see notes)

 - ¼ teaspoon crushed red pepper (adjust to taste)

 - 1/8 teaspoon salt (adjust to taste)

-- in a large skillet, ideally with higher sides, heat the oil over medium-high heat. once the oil is hot, add the mustard seeds and stir them around for about 30 seconds. watch for flying (hot!) mustard seeds (see notes).
+- in the now empty skillet, heat the remaining oil over medium-high heat. once the oil is hot, add the mustard seeds and stir them around for about 30 seconds. watch for flying (hot!) mustard seeds (see notes).